 In right side pocket of my handlebar bag.

-Sits underneath the thermos in a stem bag.
 I use this for grocery shopping before I pack items onto the bike (or into the backpack if I'm desparate for space)..
 Contains:

 Although they make me look like a total redneck, I have not found anything that combines polarized lenses with such a tight wraparound, for a goggle-like fit that prevents watering, irritated eyes in windy conditions.